songssssss/GCP-PDE-preparation/Questions/examtopics.md

 - Transferring more than 1 TB from on-premises Use Transfer service for on-premises data.
 - Transferring less than 1 TB from another Cloud Storage region Use gsutil.
 - Transferring more than 1 TB from another Cloud Storage region Use Storage Transfer Service.

+C: gsutil parallel ingestion will reduce time
+E: Storage Transfer service needs good internet and used for large size of data and for on premises storage, this one is regular ingestion.

+---
+## Q50
+NoSQL: HBase, Cassandra, MongDB, Redis
+Redis is limited to 1 TB capacity quota per region.
+So it doesn't satisfy the requirement.

+NoSQL, telemetry data, IoT, high availability and low latency, not require ACID HBase, Cassandra, MongDB

+A. Redis - Redis is an in-memory non-relational key-value store.
+Redis is a great choice for implementing a highly available in-memory cache to decrease data access latency, increase throughput, and ease the load off your relational or NoSQL database and application.
+Since the question does not ask cache,
+E. Cassandra - Apache Cassandra is an open source NoSQL distributed database trusted by thousands of companies for scalability and high availability without compromising performance.
+Linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.
+F. HDFS with Hive - Hive allows users to read, write, and manage petabytes of data using SQL.
+Hive is built on top of Apache Hadoop, which is an open-source framework used to efficiently store and process large datasets.
+As a result, Hive is closely integrated with Hadoop, and is designed to work quickly on petabytes of data.
+HIVE IS NOT A DATABSE.

+Hive: data warehouse infrastructure
+Apache Hadoop is an open-source framework designed for distributed storage and processing of large datasets across clusters of commodity hardware.
+---
+## Q52
+**DataProc Roles**
+viewer role will not be able to submit dataproc jobs
+---
+## Q53
+BigQuery query plan:
+Purple is reading, Blue is writing

+Group by queries in BigQuery can run slowly when there is significant data skew on the grouped columns.
+Since the query is grouping by country, if most rows have the same country value, all that data will need to be shuffled to a single reducer to perform the aggregation.
+This can cause a data skew slowdown.
+---
+## Q54
+Auction application.
+Bid
+It has pub/sub push, more real time than pub/sub pull.
+You need to aware at some point, something has to be pulled which adds a latency.
+Push: near real-time
+Pull: add latency
+---
+#Q55
+ODBC connections require standard SQL, not legacy SQL.

+Legacy SQL vs Standard, BQ supports legacy SQL but ODBC or Most RDBMS connection doesn't support Legacy SQL, so in this case we need to create a new view on existing view or replace the existing one by changing syntax.
+For ODBC, you just need a service account to authenticate as its external service connection.
+---
+## Q56
+`TABLE_DATE_RANGE()` : Queries multiple daily tables that span a date range.
+ TABLE DATE RANGE function in legacy SQL
+---
+## Q57

+For unbound collection, this will fail if any aggregation function is done

+Beam’s default windowing behavior is to assign all elements of a PCollection to a single, global window and discard late data even for unbounded PCollections.
+Before you use a grouping transform such as GroupByKey on an unbounded PCollection, you must do at least one of the following:
+—->>>>>>Set a non-global windowing function.
+See Setting your PCollection’s windowing function.
+Set a non-default trigger.
+This allows the global window to emit results under other conditions, since the default windowing behavior (waiting for all data to arrive) will never occur.
+—->>>>If you don’t set a non-global windowing function or a non-default trigger for your unbounded PCollection and subsequently use a grouping transform such as GroupByKey or Combine, your pipeline will generate an error upon construction and your job will fail.
+Global windowing is the default behavior,

+---
+## Q58
+Cloud SQL would be the most appropriate choice for the online retailer in this scenario.
+Cloud SQL is a fully-managed relational database service that allows for easy management and analysis of data using SQL.
+It is well-suited for applications built on Google App Engine and can handle the transactional workload of an e-commerce application, as well as the analytical workload of a BI tool.

+BigQuery is good for the analysis part but it's not good for managing transactions.
+If the question needed a database just to store the data for analysis it would be ok.
+But if we want to update single transactions or add them row by row, then it's not good.
+BigQuery is not made to support an application.
+It's a DW.